Renfrewshire Fortress Royal Engineers: Anti-Aircraft defence

 In addition to operating searchlights for the coastal defence guns, the RE fortress companies began to utilise them in the Anti-Aircraft (AA) role.
 As the war progressed, and raids by airships and fixed wing bombers became more frequent, the RE formed specialist AA Searchlight Companies.
 In December 1916, the Renfrewshire Fortress Company formed No 33 (Renfrew) AA Company at Glasgow, taking over an existing number from an AA company previously operated in Northumberland by the Tyne Electrical Engineers.
 In January 1918, the AA defences were reorganised and RE searchlight personnel were attached to AA gun companies of the Royal Garrison Artillery.

 Interwar

-Postwar, the Renfrewshire Fortress Engineers were reformed in the reconstituted Territorial Amy (TA), consisting of two company at Fort Matilda.
+Postwar, the Renfrewshire Fortress Engineers were reformed in the reconstituted Territorial Amy (TA), consisting of two companies at Fort Matilda.
 The unit was designated as Coast Defence Troops in 52nd (Lowland) Divisional Area.

 In 1920, the 406th Field Company was redesignated as the 238th Highland (County of Renfrew) Field Coy RE, a 1st line TA Unit based in Paisley.
 They were part of the 51st (Highland) Divisional Engineers that were reconstituted as part of the changes.
 The HQRE and 236th Field Company were based in Aberdeen, the 237th Field Company was in Dundee and the 238th Field Company was at the Drill Hall, Whitehaugh Avenue, Paisley.